David Dadiani: Relations with Russia

 In general, David Dadiani was a loyal subject of the Russian crown throughout his rule.
 At the head of Mingrelian forces, he fought the anti-Russian rebels in neighboring Guria in 1841 and the Circassian tribes on the northwest Caucasian coastline later that year.
 In 1845, he was promoted to the rank of major-general.
 Dadiani was in dispute with his cousins, the Shervashidze family, in Abkhazia over the borderland fiefdom of Samurzakano.
 In 1847, the Russian government removed Samurzakano from Mingrelia's control and put it under the Kutais Governorate, paying Dadiani off with 25,000 roubles.

 Family

 Ekaterine Chavchavadze, David Dadiani's wife.

 David, while still a child, had been betrothed to Darejan, daughter of the Svan prince Tsiok Dadeshkeliani, but, in 1835, David repudiated her and arranged Darejan's marriage to the Kakhetian nobleman David Abkhazi, granting her former fiancée a pension of 150 chervonets.
 In 1839, David married Princess Ekaterine, a daughter of the poet and general Alexander Chavchavadze.
-The wedding was celebrated at the Kashueti Church in Tiflis on 15 May 1839.
+The wedding was celebrated at the Kashveti Church in Tiflis on 15 May 1839.

 David and Ekaterine were the parents of seven children.
 Of these, Maria (1840–1842), Nina (1841–1848), and Levan (1842–1844) died in David's lifetime.
 He was survived by four children: